I.

 Compensation:

-Sliptongue pays no money for accepted submissions at this time.
+Sliptongue pays no money for accepted work at this time.
+Sliptongue

-Sliptongue gladly displays the banners of, and provides links
+gladly displays the banners of, and provides links and professional

-and professional contact information for, all authors and artists
+contact information for, all authors and artists of accepted work.

 Rights